top of page

 The verb 'destroy' has its etymological origins in Latin.
 It is derived from the Latin word 'destruere,' which combines 'de,' meaning 'down' or 'completely,' and 'struere,' meaning 'to build' or 'to construct.'
 The original Latin sense of 'destruere' was to break down or demolish something completely, essentially undoing what had been built.
 Over time, as the term transitioned into Old French as 'destruire,' it retained this sense of causing severe damage, ruin, or complete destruction to something or someone.
 In English, 'destroy' continues to carry the same fundamental meaning, describing the act of causing significant harm or bringing about the complete destruction of objects, structures, or even ideas, reflecting its etymological connection to the idea of tearing down or undoing what has been constructed.

-Quiz: Find the meaning of the verb destroy:
+Find the correct meaning of the verb destroy:

 Try Again!